swaptacular/swpt_debtors_ui/digital-coin-urls.rst

 in the corresponding currency.
 Here is how the independent verification SHOULD be done:

-1. I an acccount with the debtor specified by ``<swpt-debtor-uri>`` does not exist already, a request should be made, via the `Swaptacular Messaging Protocol`_, to create new account with the debtor.
+1. If an acccount with the debtor specified by ``<swpt-debtor-uri>`` does not exist already, a request should be made via the `Swaptacular Messaging Protocol`_, to create new account with the debtor.

 2. If a new account with the debtor can not be created, the verification has failed.

-3. If an account with the debtor has been successfully be created (or already exists), ...
+3. If an account with the debtor already exists, or has been successfully be created ...

 .. _Swaptacular: https://swaptacular.github.io/overview